14 min read

-In 2020, how do you 10X your business?
-How do you go from a linear ‘old-school’ company to an ‘Exponential Organization’?
+In the age of COVID, how do you 10X your business?
+And more broadly, in the coming decade, how do you go from a linear ‘old-school’ company to an ‘Exponential Organization’?
 Today, there is a clear strategy…

 An Exponential Organization is one whose impact (or output) is disproportionately large—at least 10X larger—compared to its peers because of the use of new organizational techniques that leverage exponential technologies.